smikhalevski/doubter/README.md

 // ⮕ 'Mars'

 shape.parse('Mars');
-// ❌ ValidationError: stringMinLength at /: Must have the minimum length of 5
+// ❌ ValidationError: string_min at /: Must have the minimum length of 5

 shape.parse(42);
 // ⮕ 42

 shape.parse(-273.15);
-// ❌ ValidationError: numberExclusiveMinValue at /: Must be greater than 0
+// ❌ ValidationError: number_gte at /: Must be greater than 0
 ```

 <hr/>